Sanglorian/orcus/Orcus Player Options - current.md

 * **Hold Breath:** +5 ancestry bonus to Endure checks to hold your breath.
 * **Swamp Stride:** Mud, marsh and shallows are not difficult terrain for you.
 * **Ice Stride:** Ice, snow or slurry are not difficult terrain for you.
 * **Stone Stride:** Broken ground, uneven stone or rubble are not difficult terrain for you.
 * **Woodland Stride:** Shrubbery, trees or plants are not difficult terrain for you.
-* **Web Stride:** Webs, like those from a spider  are not difficult terrain for you.
+* **Web Stride:** Webs, like those from a spider, are not difficult terrain for you.

 ## Minor Traits